The 13 Best Master’s Degree Options for Teachers

 MEd in STEM/STEAM

-The STEAM master’s degree specialization takes STEM (science, technology, engineering and mathematics) to the next level by adding arts (liberal, social, manual, physical and fine arts) to the framework for integrated instruction.
+The STEAM master’s degree specialization takes STEM to the next level by adding arts (liberal, social, manual, physical and fine arts) to the framework for integrated instruction.
 STEAM empowers teachers to employ a project-based learning approach that crosses all of these disciplines in solving everyday problems.
-Increasing emphasis on STEAM education connects to the belief that it establishes a foundation for innovation in key areas essential to individual success and human progress.
+Emphasizing STEAM education supports the idea that it provides a foundation for innovation essential to personal achievement and societal advancement.

 What You Can Do With a Master’s Degree for Teachers

-Master’s degrees for teachers can also be a great investment when it comes to positioning yourself for a range of additional opportunities outside the public school classroom.
-For example:
+Master’s degrees for teachers can also be a great investment when it comes to additional opportunities outside the public school classroom.
+For example, they can lead to:

 • Administrative positions in K-12 schools, as well as at colleges and universities

-• Educational coordinator roles in museums and cultural organizations
+• Educational coordination roles in museums and cultural organizations

 Career Outlook for Educators